celenityy/BadBlock/README.md

 # What is BadBlock?

-BadBlock is a collection of comprehensive domain blocklists that I personally maintain covering a variety of different services, applications, & platforms with the goal of blocking... well, as the name suggests, stuff that is bad™ (More details [below](#so-what-does-badblock-block)).
+BadBlock is a collection of comprehensive blocklists that I personally maintain covering a variety of different services, applications, & platforms with the goal of blocking... well, as the name suggests, stuff that is bad™ *(More details [below](#so-what-does-badblock-block))*.

-BadBlock started as simply a collection of my blocklists that I hosted on Codeberg for my person use.
-However, I noticed that people started taking notice of the project, and it's gradually grown & evolved over time to become what you see here today.
+BadBlock started as a simple collection of DNS blocklists that I hosted on Codeberg for my personal use.
+However, people quickly took notice of the project, and it's gradually grown & evolved over time to become what you see here today.

 BadBlock is **NOT** a compilation of other blocklists from various sources.
 These are all domains derived from my own research & analysis.
-You should **NOT** rely on BadBlock as your only blocklist, recommendations will be provided [below](#should-i-use-any-other-lists-and-if-so-what).
+You should **NOT** rely on BadBlock as your only blocklist *(see recommendations [below](#should-i-use-any-other-lists-and-if-so-what))*.

 BadBlock also maintains comprehensive [Whitelists](#combined-whitelist), with the goal of ensuring that important domains are **never** blocked, & unblocking false positives from other lists.

-Something interesting & unique about BadBlock is that the lists here are very granular in nature.
+Something unique about BadBlock is that the lists here are granular.
 BadBlock offers [3 primary combined blocklists](#badblock-combined-lists) (`BadBlock Lite`, `BadBlock`, & `BadBlock+`), which are built from various [individual lists](#individual-lists) in the project.
-The combined lists are simply the presets and what I recommend people use for convenience, but by all means, feel free to mix, match, and use any of these lists however you please. :)
+The combined lists are simply the presets and what I recommend people use for convenience, but by all means: feel free to mix, match, and use any of these lists however you please. :)

 # Why BadBlock?

 Out of all the thousands of blocklists out there, why should you specifically use lists from BadBlock?
 What does BadBlock bring to the table?
 In my opinion, there are a few things that make BadBlock stand out:

-* Domains added are very carefully considered through through my personal research & analysis, and also very well-documented, so that it is easy to determine what domains are blocked and why, and for users to whitelist domains if they wish to do so.
+* Domains added are carefully considered through my personal research and analysis.
+Domains added are very well-documented, with the goal of making it easy for users to understand what is blocked and why.

 * BadBlock is not scared to go above and beyond and cause breakage - but only **if the ends justify the means**.
-BadBlock has no issue blocking privacy invasive features such as Microsoft SmartScreen *(explained [below](#so-what-does-badblock-block))* & voice assistants like Google Assistant & Amazon Alexa.
-These features pose extreme privacy concerns, are generally enabled by default or through dark patterns, & the risks aren't made clear to the end-user.
+BadBlock has no issue blocking privacy invasive features *(ex.
+Microsoft SmartScreen, see [below](#so-what-does-badblock-block))* and AI/voice assistants *(ex.
+Google Assistant & Amazon Alexa)*.
+These features pose extreme privacy concerns, are typically enabled by default or through dark patterns, and the risks aren't made clear to the end-user.
 Therefore, BadBlock blocks them.
 Most other lists won't block these types of domains, out of fear of breakage & complaints from users.
 BadBlock is different, **I believe that every user should always be in control of their digital experience.** If the user still wishes to use a feature like this that I block, they may do so and create a whitelist entry, **but now they are at least actively thinking & making a conscious decision to use it**.
-However, BadBlock will not block domains that provide legitimate functionality & fall under the categories explained [below](#so-what-does-badblock-block). **If you run into any false positives or undesired breakage as a result from these lists, please file an issue and report it.**
+However, BadBlock will not block domains that provide 'legitimate' functionality *(see [below](#so-what-does-badblock-block))*. **If you run into any false positives or undesired breakage as a result from these lists, please file an issue and report it.**

-* BadBlock's ABP lists *(which I recommend using if possible, more details [below](#how-to-use--formats-available))* also take advantage of wildcards to ensure that the lists have the most effective & efficient content blocking possible.
+* BadBlock's ABP lists *(which I recommend using if possible, more details [below](#how-to-use--formats-available))* also include carefully considered rules to ensure that the lists have the most effective & efficient content blocking possible.

-It should be noted that BadBlock also wishes to improve content blocking as a whole for everyone. *(No fun in keeping all the domains for myself! :p)* As such, I make an effort to report domains to other lists where relevant & applicable, such as [HaGeZi's](https://github.com/hagezi/dns-blocklists), and I work with other list maintainers where possible.
+It should be noted that BadBlock also wishes to improve content blocking as a whole for everyone *(No fun in keeping all the domains for myself! :p)*.
+I make an effort to report domains to other lists where relevant & applicable, such as [HaGeZi's](https://github.com/hagezi/dns-blocklists), and I work with other list maintainers where possible.

 # So, what does BadBlock block?

-BadBlock will generally focus on blocking the following types of domains where relevant & applicable on all of the `BadBlock` lists:
+BadBlock will *generally* focus on blocking the following types of domains  *(where applicable)* on all of the `BadBlock` lists:

-* ⭐️ Advertising/Promotions/Sponsored Content - ✅ *(On all lists)*

-* ⭐️ Analytics/Telemetry - ✅ *(On all lists)*
+* ⭐️ Advertising - ✅ *(On all lists)*

 * ⭐️ Anti-Adblock - ✅ *(On all lists where relevant)*

 * ⭐️ Data Brokers/People Search - ✅ *(On all lists where relevant, but especially `Data Brokers`)*

+* ⭐️ Data Collection - ✅ *(On all lists)*

 * ⭐️ Tracking/Fingerprinting - ✅ *(On all lists)*

-* ⭐️ Voice Assistants *(ex.
-Google Assistant, Google Gemini, Amazon Alexa, Siri, Cortana, etc.)* - ✅ *(On all lists where relevant)*

 <br>

 Additionally, depending on the list you choose, BadBlock will also cover:

 * ⭐️ Annoyances - ✅ *(On all lists where relevant, but especially 'Annoyances')*

+* ⭐️ Click Tracking - ✅ *(On `Click Tracking`)*

+* ⭐️ Cookie Banners - ✅ *(On `Annoyances`)*

 * ⭐️ DRM - ✅ *(On `DRM`)*